 Importers must register as alcohol dealers and complete TTB F 5630.5(d) (PDF), “Alcohol Dealer Registration,” before engaging in business.
 Importers must also file this form with TTB when there is a change in registration information and when discontinuing their business.

 After receiving the Importer’s Permit, the importer must obtain a TTB-issued Certificate of Label Approval (COLA) for each unique product/label for distilled spirits, wine, or malt beverages as defined in the FAA Act.
 To obtain a COLA, the importer must file an “Application for and Certification/Exemption of Label/Bottle Approval” on TTB F 5100.31 (PDF) with TTB’s Alcohol Labeling and Formulation Division (ALFD).
 The process may be done electronically, through COLAs Online, or by submitting a paper copy of the form.
 The importer must possess a COLA at the time of importation.

 Note: As part of the COLA process, the importer may need to obtain pre-COLA product approval, depending on the product to be imported.
 For information on pre-COLA product approval, see Industry Circular 2007-4.
 The industry circular’s attachments for wine, malt beverages, and distilled spirits indicate whether a product requires pre-COLA approval, as well as what type of evaluation, if applicable.

-If you have any questions regarding the COLA process you may contact ALFD at 202-453-2250 or use the contact us form.
+If you have any questions regarding the COLA process you may contact ALFD at 202-453-2250.

 Natural Wine Certificate